Top 10 Mobile Industry Trends in 2014: How BYOD turned into BYOT?

--Renting a Car Becomes Fun: The best way to grab a cab now is to reach into your pocket and let your mobile app do all the work.
-The race is no longer about who is attracting most customers, but its about who is getting more customers on mobile.
-According to some survey, the cost of booking a cab through mobile app costs less than 6% of what it would cost via a call centre.
-Uber took on the taxi market in 2014 but there are many other mobile apps available for android and iOS to hire cab online like EasyTaxi, Uber, OlaCabs,etc.
+Renting a Car Becomes Fun: The best way to grab a cab now is to reach into your pocket and let your mobile app do all the work.
+The race is no longer about who is attracting the most customers, but it’s about who is getting more customers on mobile.
+According to some surveys, the cost of booking a cab through a mobile app costs less than 6% of what it would cost via a call centre.
+Uber took on the taxi market in 2014 but there are many other mobile apps available for android and iOS to hire cabs online like EasyTaxi, Uber, OlaCabs, etc.

--GPS Travel Navigation: Most people know that a portable GPS is a combination of onboard maps and a connection with GPS satellites to give us turn-by-turn directions through any unfamiliar area and will help them get around town, but In-Dash navigation system can do so much more.
-Their sleek designs, easy on the eyes navigation screens, and voice command and other navigation features have made them a must have tool for the road traveler.
+GPS Travel Navigation: Most people know that a portable GPS is a combination of onboard maps and a connection with GPS satellites to give us turn-by-turn directions through any unfamiliar area and will help them get around town, but the In-Dash navigation system can do so much more.
+Their sleek designs, easy-on-the-eyes navigation screens, and voice command and other navigation features have made them a must-have tool for the road traveler.
 They are already installed into the dashboard of your car or truck and especially in cabs for security point of view.

 4A.
 Mobile Banking is off to a slow start